IT Development Manager - Eastern Cape Gqebera - IT-Online

 - Ensure that the teams have a roll-back plan on release day and employ proper release governance before and after a release to production.

-- Oversee performance management, recruitment, training & development and retention of staff in line with HR practices and policies
+- Oversee performance management, recruitment, training and development and retention of staff in line with HR practices and policies.

 Desired Skills: